gurkirt/FPN.pytorch1.0/README.md

 ## Feature extraction
 Feature extraction feclity is provided in `extract_features.py`.

 You can run is similar to `demo.py`.
-Specify path to pretrained model (`model_path`), `samples_path`, and `save_path`.
+Specify the path to pretrained model (`model_path`), `samples_path`, and `save_path`.
-By default samples path and save path are point to demo_data.
+By default samples path and save path is pointing to demo_data.
 It will compute features for top `10` objects in all `.jpg` images from  `samples_path` directory.

-You may change number of nodes (top 10 atm) and other parameters, please see the argument of the file.
+We may change the number of nodes (top 10 atm) and other parameters, please see the argument of the file.

-Here is an example to run it.
+Here is an example of running it.

 ```
 python extract_features.py --model_path=<path to the pretraeind model>